the-cruel-world/cruelEngine/README.md

 make
 ```

-Then you can run some executables like ./editor/editor or ./test/main
+Then you can run some executables like ./editor/editor

 ## Todo